Ledger Nano X Review – Pricing, Supported Coins, Security, Setup

 Special Features

 To justify a price tag that is nearly doubled what you have to pay for the Nano S, Nano X comes with a whole host of new features and improvements over its older brother.
-Probably the most talked-about upgrade is the Bluetooth functionality which has been introduced as a default feature of this wallet.
+Nano X includes built-in Bluetooth, allowing secure wireless use with the Ledger Live mobile app.

 Ledger Nano X offers Bluetooth connectivity to its users, making it a great solution for people who want to manage their cryptocurrency on the go.
 The wallet can connect to the smartphone’s Bluetooth and its contents can be monitored/controlled through the Ledger Live downloadable mobile app.